Iliana Regan: Career

-In January 2023 her second memoir, Fieldwork will be published highlighting her years spent foraging and living in the woods.
+In January 2023 her second memoir, Fieldwork was published highlighting her years spent foraging and living in the woods.

 Recognition

-In 2008 Chicago Magazine named her pierogi the best in the city.
+In 2008 Chicago Magazine named Regan's pierogi the best in the city.
 In 2016, Regan was named one of Food & Wine magazine's best new chefs.
 She was also named to the Crain's Chicago Business 40 Under 40.
 David Chang called her one of the best chefs he has ever known.

-Regan's former restaurant, Elizabeth, earned its Michelin star in January 2020 and has maintained its Michelin status since.
+Regan's book Burn the Place was longlisted for the National Book Award in 2019, the first time in 40 years a book in food had received such recognition since Julia Child in 1979.
 Smithsonian named Burn the Place to their list of 2019's ten best books about food.
-Regan’s book Burn the Place was longlisted for the National Book Award in 2019, the first time in 40 years a book in food had received such recognition since Julia Child in 1979.
-Burn the Place won the Midland Author’s prize in non-fiction Burn the Place also won the prize in non-fiction from Story Studio Chicago.
+Burn the Place won the Midland Author's prize in non-fiction Burn the Place also won the prize in non-fiction from Story Studio Chicago.

 Personal life

 Regan is married to Anna Hamlin.
 They met while Hamlin was working with a wine distributor and managing the Elizabeth account.
-Currently, they reside at Milkweed Inn with their four dogs.
+They reside at Milkweed Inn with their four dogs.